tfmortie/uaml/README.md

 # Uncertainty-Aware Machine Learning

+Python package for uncertainty-aware classification built on top of Scikit-learn.

+## Description

-**uaml** is a Python module for easy and effective uncertainty-aware machine learning based on probabilistic ensembles and the Jensen–Shannon divergence.
+**uaml** is a Python package for uncertainty-aware machine learning based on probabilistic ensembles and the Jensen–Shannon divergence.
 Currently, it is built on top of scikit-learn and supports all probabilistic base classifiers.

-## Dependencies
+## Installation

-Following modules are required:

-* NumPy
-* Scikit-learn
+Clone this repository [`tfmortie/uaml`](https://github.com/tfmortie/uaml.git) and run `pip install . -r requirements.txt` or install by means of `pip install uaml`.

-## Basic usage
+## Examples

 ```python
 import numpy as np